shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### God of the forge

 Your dedication and focus on your profession are finally starting to pay off after so many years.
-At level 20° your strength and intelligence scores increase by 4 points and now your max skill points for those skills is 24
+At level 20th your Strength and Intelligence scores increase by 4 points and now your max skill points for those skills increases to 24.

 # Smith Masteries